Scott Disick Snapped Pinching Sofia Richie’s Butt In Los Angeles

 The couple, who have been dating since September 2017, have been the talk of Hollywood ever since they got together, in no small part because of their huge age difference — Scott Disick is 35, Sofia Richie is 19.

 But they’d split for a short while amidst reports that Scott had cheated on Sofia.
+However, all seems to be well now.

 A source close to both Scott and Sofia confirmed that the couple is still “very much in love” and that Sofia is currently living with Scott in his Calabasas home.